 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-ATP-competitive inhibitor of Aurora B kinase (IC50 = 250 nM).
+Hesperadin hydrochloride is an ATP-competitive inhibitor of Aurora B kinase (IC50 = 250 nM).
 Prevents chromosome alignment and segregation; also induces polyploidy and prevents histone H3-Ser10 phosphorylation.
 Overrides the spindle assembly checkpoint and induces mitotic exit in monastrol- and taxol-treated HeLa cells.
 Inhibits replication of influenza A and B viral strains (IC50 values range from 0.22 μM to 1.8 μM, dependant on strain), by inhibiting viral RNA transcription and translation

 Hesperadin hydrochloride is also offered as part of the Tocriscreen 2.0 Max, Tocriscreen Kinase Inhibitor Library, Tocriscreen Antiviral Library and Tocriscreen Epigenetics Library.
 Find out more about compound libraries available from Tocris.